 To connect both tools, we require a Mailchimp API key.
 This key can be found on the Mailchimp website.
 So, open up the Mailchimp site and sign in.
 If you do not have a Mailchimp account, create a free account or consider its paid plans according to your requirements.

 After signing in, navigate to your profile > extras > API keys.
 If you are a new user you won’t find any API key here.
 First, you have to generate it by tapping on the “create a key button”.
-Copy it makes sure the API key is set to on.
+Copy it and makes sure the API key is set to on.

 Note: Create a new email list in Mailchimp if you are a new user.
 There should be at least one email list available in Mailchimp before you implement this method.